Skip to content

 • The closure { person1, person2 in return person1.age > person2.age } sorts the Person objects in descending order of age.

-In this case, comparting persons by age was simple as age was stored as an Integer, usually this will be stored by saving the person birth date, in this case you might need to compare the two Swift dates using Swift date operations.
+In this case, sorting persons by age was simple, as age was stored as an Integer.
+Usually, we can achieve this through the person’s birth date.
+In this case, you might need to compare the two Swift dates using Swift date operations.

 let people = [